JamFactoryApp/jamfactory-backend/docs/documentation.md

 }
 ```

-#### 3. Get the Playback of the User's joined JamSession
+#### 3. Get the playback of the JamSession joined by the user

 ***Description***

-Get the Playback of the User's currently joined JamSession.
-Requires the User to be joined a JamSession
+Get the playback of the JamSession currently joined by the user.
+Requires the user to have joined a JamSession.

 ***Endpoint:***